janscience/TeeRec/docs/install.md

 about the TeeRec library and its examples.

-## Upload new TeeRec version to Arduino library manager
+## Publish new TeeRec version on Arduino library registry

+This is a note to myself...

 See [Arduino Library Manager list](https://github.com/arduino/library-registry).